 When you are planning a vacation in Paris, you may be thinking about renting a car (preferably a convertible) so that you can start in the morning and go for a tour of the city, drive along the road parallel to the Seine River, admire the beautiful bridges, andEiffel TowerFrom there, head to the beautiful districts in the heart of the capital, shop and eat at a trendy brasserie.
 But is it worth renting a car in Paris?

-I have prepared for you a complete and detailed guide on renting a car in Paris in 2026, in which you can read tips from real-life sources (which saved me quite a few reports), get recommendations on car rental companies, and understand once and for all how to rent a car correctly in the City of Lights.
+If none of this scares you and you still want to rent a car, you'll be happy to know that I've prepared a complete and detailed guide for you on renting a car in Paris in 2026, in which you can read tips that saved me quite a few reports, get recommendations on car rental companies, and understand once and for all how to rent a car correctly in the City of Lights.

-For me, the main reason to rent a car in Paris is in case you want to go out and visit the Ile de France, the more distant regions of France (Loire Valley, Normandy etc.), or if you want to go to Belgium and travel there too.
+For me, as someone who knows the city on foot and by car, my answer is unequivocal: No. It is better not to rent a car if you plan to stay only in the city, unless you want to go out and visit the Ile-de-France, the more distant regions of France (Loire Valley, Normandy etc.), or if you want to go to Belgium and travel there too.

 Recommended car rental sites in Paris